 5 ECTS | June 26-30, 2023, in person (30h) | 15h remotely | MSc and PhD Students

-We are happy to announce that this course has been confirmed, with 31 students from eight European universities and eight countries!
+We are happy to announce that this course has been confirmed, with students and instructors from ten European universities!

 The main goal of this summer course is to introduce the concept of structural health monitoring (SHM) applied to bridges and special civil structures to MSc and PhD students from several European institutions.